-It is important to call your port of departure in advance of your sailing date to ensure that the sailing is on time, that the schedule has not changed, that there has been no Itinerary detail error
+It is important to call your port of departure in advance of your sailing date to ensure that the sailing is on time, that the schedule has not changed, and that there has been no Itinerary detail error

 The Ferry GateWay OnLine Inc can not accept liability for any interruptions or changes to your travel due to adverse weather or tidal conditions.
 Customer services will attempt to notify you of any serious conditions that may affect your travel, but please check the travel conditions with your departure terminal prior to check-in time.

-The Ferry GateWay OnLine Inc cannot accept liability for any interruptions, changes or cancellations to your travel due to vehicle failure, medical issues or other circumstances.
+The Ferry GateWay OnLine Inc can not accept liability for any interruptions, changes or cancellations to your travel due to vehicle failure, medical issues or other circumstances.